I-surfaces from surfaces with one exceptional unimodal point: Surfaces with exceptional unimodal double points of type

-Now, since $K_X^2=0$, the surface $X=S$ is minimal; its invariants have been computed in Proposition \ref{prop: min res p_g=2}. \end{proof}
+Now, since $K_X^2=0$, the surface $X=S$ is minimal; its invariants have been computed in Proposition \ref{prop: min res p_g=2}.
+The base of the fibration has genus zero, because $q(X) = 0 $. \end{proof}

-We now study the elliptic fibration $\pi \colon X \to B$ provided by Lemma \ref{classification of E_i}.
-Our basic reference for the theory of elliptic fibrations is \cite{Friedman} and we follow closely the arguments of \cite[Sect.
-3.1.1]{do-rollenske22}, where a similar problem was considered.
+We now study the elliptic fibration $\pi \colon X \to\IP^1$ provided by Lemma \ref{classification of E_i} and we follow closely the arguments of \cite[Sect.
+3.1.1]{do-rollenske22}, where a similar problem was considered. .
+Our basic reference for the theory of elliptic fibrations is \cite{Friedman} and an important invariant is the line bundle $L:= \pi_*\omega_{X/\IP^1}$. \begin{lem} If the singularity $p\in W$ is of type $E_{12}, E_{13}$ or $E_{14}$, then the minimal resolution $X$ contains a curve $E = \sum E_i$ as in Table \ref{tab: info En}.
+In our situation, the following properties hold: \begin{enumerate} \item The curve $E_{1}$ is a bisection and the fibration $\pi$ has exactly one double fiber $2F$, where $F$ denotes the reduced multiple fiber of $\pi$.
+In addition,

-\begin{lem} If the singularity $p\in W$ is of type $E_{12}, E_{13}$ or $E_{14}$, then the curve $E_{1}$ is a bisection, $\pi$ has exactly one double fiber $2F$, $L := \pi_*\omega_{X/\IP^1} = \ko_{\IP^1}(2)$ and $K_X\equiv F$.
-In addition: \begin{enumerate} \item $F$ is irreducible and either smooth elliptic (type $I_0$) or a nodal rational curve (type $I_1$). \item In case $E_{13}$ there is one singular fibre of type $I_2$, $I_3$, $III$, or $IV$ such that $E_2$ is one the curves in the fibre (compare Table \ref{tab: E13 sing fibre}). \item In case $E_{14}$ there is one singular fibre of type $I_3$ or $I_4$ containing the curves $E_2$ and $E_3$ (compare Table \ref{tab: E14 sing fibre}). \item All other singular fibres have at most two irreducible components, thus are of type $I_1, I_2, II, III$. \end{enumerate} \end{lem} \begin{rem} Noether's formula gives that $c_2(X) = 23$, so there is plenty of room for the required singular fibres. \end{rem}
+\item $F$ is irreducible and either smooth elliptic (type $I_0$) or a nodal rational curve (type $I_1$). \item In case $E_{13}$ there is one singular fibre of type $I_2$, $I_3$, $III$, or $IV$ such that $E_2$ is one of the curves in the fibre (compare Table \ref{tab: E13 sing fibre}). \item In case $E_{14}$ there is one singular fibre of type $I_3$ or $I_4$ containing the curves $E_2$ and $E_3$ (compare Table \ref{tab: E14 sing fibre}). \item All other singular fibres have at most two irreducible components, thus are of type $I_1, I_2, II, III$. \end{enumerate} \end{lem} \begin{rem} Noether's formula gives that $c_2(X) = 23$, so there is plenty of room for the required singular fibres. \end{rem}